Coinbase falls after US SEC threatens to sue over some crypto products

 "We asked the SEC specifically to identify which assets on our platforms they believe may be securities, and they declined to do so," Coinbase said.

-Meanwhile, analysts at TD Cowen said the only way to get clarity on how the law applies to crypto solutions is via litigation.
+Meanwhile, analysts at TD Cowen said the only way to get clarity on how the law applies to crypto solutions is through litigation.

-"Litigation is especially important now as the banking crisis has made it even less likely that Congress will enact a regulatory regime for crypto before the 2024 presidential election," the brokerage wrote in a note.
+Last month, Coinbase swung to a fourth-quarter loss as trading volumes at the crypto exchange came under pressure from an industry-wide downturn.
+It slashed 20% of its workforce, or about 950 jobs, as part of a restructuring plan earlier this year.

+Bitcoin prices tumble as crypto market shocks weigh Bitcoin prices tumble as crypto market shocks weighhttps://tmsnrt.rs/3K15Lv7

 ((Manya.Saini@thomsonreuters.com;))